-Liersch, Carsten Martin and Streit, Thomas and Visser, Kenneth (2009) Numerical Implications of Spanwise Camber on Minimum Induced Drag Configurations.
+Liersch, Carsten M. and Streit, Thomas and Visser, Kenneth (2009) Numerical Implications of Spanwise Camber on Minimum Induced Drag Configurations.
 47th AIAA Aerospace Sciences Meeting Including The New Horizons Forum and Aerospace Exposition, 05.-08.
 Jan.
 2009, Orlando, Florida, USA.

 Full text not available from this repository.